Juan-Jones/earnonlinemoney/content/blog/most-successful-podcasts.md

 * Genre: Comedy/Relationship
 * Estimated Earnings: $20 million annually

-Overview: "Call Her Daddy" is a comedic podcast that delves into dating, relationships, and personal stories.
+"Call Her Daddy" is a comedic podcast that delves into dating, relationships, and personal stories.
 Host Alex Cooper's unfiltered and humorous approach has resonated with a large audience, especially among young women.

 Earnings Breakdown: In 2021, Spotify acquired exclusive rights to "Call Her Daddy" in a $60 million deal.
 This, combined with ad revenue and branded merchandise, significantly boosts Cooper's earnings.